-Raise the muzzle, the jack and lifting block as before.
-Place a half block.
-Raise the muzzle; place | two half blocks under the bed of the jack, and apply the head under the swell of the muzzle.
+Raise the muzzle; place two half blocks under the bed of the jack, and apply the head under the swell of the muzzle.
 Replace the half block by a block.

 519. The gun now rests upon two scaffolds; the half roller of the rear scaffold, which is four blocks high, nearly under the base-ring; that of the front scaffold, of four blocks and a half block, under the trunnions.